fike/drone-packer/README.md

  - `account`: AWS account ID in which to assume the role.
 Instance IAM role will be used by default
  - `use_ci_role`: IAM role name to use.
 Defaults to `ci`.
 Ignored if `account` is not provided
- - `target`: Name of target packer template (without .json extension) to execute
+ - `target`: Name of target packer template to execute
  - `variables`: Optional variables to pass to packer build command
  - `secret_variables`: List of variables to be read from environment
  - `include_files`: List of variable files to include in build